Hi friend and Welcome!

 As alluded to above, this mic needs:

-- 48v Phantom power via audio interface.
+- 48v Phantom power via an audio interface.
 What does an audio interface do?

 Find out more about your audio interface!